-— Sally Schoolmaster, Department Chair
+— Sally Schoolmaster, Lead Faculty, Photography

 The Photography curriculum prepares students to communicate powerfully and to critically examine the challenges of photographic expression in the contemporary art landscape.
 Through courses that stress both the theory and practice of photography, students acquire technical competency and an awareness of the cultural and historical context that shapes their work.